tashean/SD-U3-ThriftStoreProject_Student/project_instructions.md

 It will need:
 - A **upc**
   - This can be a simple whole number that is unique to it.
 Feel free to use 1,2,3,etc. however, each created item should represent either as a new type or will be consdiered to update a quantity.
+  - example: A variable will hold the new object.
+The details of that object will be associated within the `new` Product.
+If an item has a upc of "1" and the type is "spoon", then any other object created with a upc of "1" will also be a type "spoon".
+The variable name may be referenced differently within the project to associate individual objects.

 ```
 example: